 Wedding Flower Alternatives for Bouquets and Wedding Decorations

 Who says you can’t have flowers — just make them out of fabric!
 Not only will you spend less (depending on the fabric you choose) but you’ll create a memento you can keep forever!
-The options are really endless and you can completely customize your look with your color choice, fabric choice and add-ons like buttons or gems.
-Go to town and make your perfect wedding bouquet from fabric!
+The options are really endless and you can completely customize your look with your color choice, fabric choice, and add-ons like buttons or gems.
+Go to town and make your perfect wedding bouquets from fabric!

 photo by Alice Hu Photography